BunnyeNyash/alx_travel_app_0x03/alx_travel_app/README.md

 ## Milestone 5: Setting Up Background Jobs for Email Notifications

-### Objective
+### Overview

-This project integrates Chapa API for payment processing in the ALX Travel App (alx_travel_app_0x02).
-It allows users to make secure payments for bookings, with payment status tracking and email confirmation.
+## Overview
+A Django-based travel booking application with RESTful APIs and asynchronous email notifications using Celery and RabbitMQ.

 ---